rootkovska/codehash.db/README.md

 statements from various witnesses of the following form:

-    I -- {id} -- have downloaded the software `XYZ`, attempted the best verification I could made, and observed it hashes into what is written in the `hash` file.
+    I -- {id} -- have downloaded the software `XYZ`, attempted the best verification I could make, and observed it hashes into what is written in the `hash` file.
 The steps I followed to calculate the hash are given in `origin.{id}` file.
 I sign this statement with two detached signatures placed in `hash.sig.{id}` and `origin.sig.{id}`.

     I attach my public keys in `witnesses/keys/{id}.key` and also provide steps to establish my identity and verify my key in `witnesses/{id}` file.